 I disagree.
 Mark did not write the Gospel text to evangelize.
 We cannot infer that he did based on the fact that later Christians canonized the Gospel of Mark and used it in evangelism.
 We have to treat his text as his work, written in a particular place and time, for his own purpose.
-I believe that purpose was “to preserve the performance of his play,” first, and to write a myth that could be used within the Jesus movement, second.
+I believe that purpose was “to preserve the performance of his play,” first, and to write a myth about the Jesus figure that could be used within the Jesus movement, second.

 It’s not accurate to use “Jews” and “Christians” for the first century CE because Judaism and Christianity had not yet separated.
 The issue of what term we moderns should use is addressed in an LA Review of Books debate.

 Christianity claims that there was a man named Paul, who was originally named Saul, had a revelation on the road, visited Jerusalem, evangelized the Gentiles, wrote letters, and was martyred in Rome.
 This apparently simple story is a construction built out of the canonical Letters of Paul and the Acts of the Apostles.
 The biography is sheer fabrication, and it is impossible to reach any underlying historical truth about any original “Paul.”
 Once you start looking into the identity of the writers of the letters and the circumstances of the letters’ composition, you find yourself in murky and turbulent waters.
 As scholars of second-century Christianity are painfully aware, the real situation was more complex than it seems.
 I have my own theory about the origin of the Letters of Paul, but my theory is too speculative to mention here.

 That said, I think it is likely that the current Letters of Paul contain excerpts from pre-Markan texts that existed in Rome.
 Possibly Mark knew some of these texts and referenced them in the Gospel of Mark.
 He may even have known of some of the original Pauline texts.